ashleyyeah/HFT-Job-Search/FinalProject.md

 ***
 ## Components:
   - Database:
-    - The database receives all data manually which has been cleaned through our **Data Formatting** API.
+    - The database receives all data manually which has been cleaned and formatted through our **Data Formatting** process.
-    - Once the virtual machine has been created with our sql database instantiated, the **Backend** programs will create automated SQL queries based on the search parameters received from the **Frontend** UI.
+    - Once the virtual machine has been created with our sql database instantiated, the **Backend** programs will run automated SQL queries based on the search parameters received from the **Frontend** UI.
     - The SQL database structure will look like this: ![alt_text](Images/HFT_Companies_Database.png)
     - Once those SQL queries have been created, the SQL database will send the specified data to the **Backend**.
   - Web Development: